Platelet transfusion refractoriness: Platelet increment (PI)

 However, it is affected by the number of platelets given in the transfusion (platelet dose) and the patient's blood volume.
 Larger patients and smaller platelet doses decrease the platelet increment.
 These factors are adjusted for in the other methods of defining platelet refractoriness.

-A 1-hour post-transfusion PI of less than 5 to 10 x 10^{9}/l is considered evidence of platelet refractoriness.
+A 1-hour post-transfusion PI of less than 5 to 10 × 10^{9}/l is considered evidence of platelet refractoriness.
 Due to lack of data on platelet dose this is often the only measure of platelet refractoriness that can be performed in routine clinical practice.